Towards a possible solution to the Hubble tension with Horndeski gravity: Horndeski theory and its dynamics

 where

-where $R$ is the Ricci scalar, $G_i$ are four independent arbitrary functions of $\phi$ and $X$, and $G_{i,Y} =\partial{G}_i/\partial{Y}$ with $Y=\{\phi,X\}$.
+where $R$ is the Ricci scalar, $G_i$ are four independent arbitrary functions of $\phi$ and $X$, and $X=-\partial_{\mu}\phi\partial^{\mu}\phi$/2, $G_{i,Y} =\partial{G}_i/\partial{Y}$ with $Y=\{\phi,X\}$.
 Thus, in the Horndeski gravity, the complete action can be given as,

 where, $\mathcal{L}_M$ accounts for the matter (and the radiation) component.
 Such a theory can well explain the dark energy phase of Universe modelled by a scalar field $\phi$ coupled to gravity (minimal or non-minimal coupling) depending on the choice of $G_i(\phi,X)$.
-In a flat FRW background with $ds^2=-dt^2+a(t)^2 d\Bar{x}^2$, the equations of motion are given by \cite{DeFelice:2011bh},
+In a flat FRW background with $ds^2=-dt^2+a(t)^2 d\Bar{x}^2$, two Friedmann equations are given by \cite{DeFelice:2011bh},